I have been filming the islands of the Setouchi Inland Sea on my YouTube channel "Setouchi Relaxation Films" (currently on hiatus)

 - Seasons, light, and the ebb and flow of the tides—a collection of records of the changes in the Seto Inland Sea

-In other words, the power of the Seto Inland Sea rather than my own skills .
+In other words,more about "the power of the Seto Inland Sea" than "my skills .

 I think I just happened to photograph some of it "carefully."